andremrezende/apache-camel/README.md

-# camel-filter
+# apache-camel-examples

-Camel-filter is just Apache Camel Filter example:
+apache-camel-examples is just Apache Camel examples such as example:
-- provides Order XML Files to receive.
+- provides order XML files to receive.
-- provides filter PDF Books on Orders.
+- provides filter PDF books on orders.
 - provides transformation XML to JSON to output.

 ## Contributors